prakartisharmas/SALES_STORE_SQL_PROJECT/README.md

 ## Business Problems

-1. What are the top 5 selling products by QWERTY?
+1. What are the top 5 selling products by Quality?
+--Business problem - So that, we will able to know which product is in demand and we can manage our stocks accordingly.

 2. Which products are the most frequently cancelled?
+--Business problem - frequently cancelled ,affect revenue and break customer trust. so that we can identify poor performing of the product.

 3. What time of the day has the greatest number of purchases?

 4. Who are the top 5 spending customers?

 5. Which product category generates the highest revenue?

-6. What is the return and cancellation rate per product category?
+6. What is the return / cancellation rate per product category?

 7. What is the most preferred payment mode?